squawk7x/aQuteCardGame/README.md

 # Card Game

-This card game is played with 36 cards, consisting of 4 suits {"♦", "♠", "♥", "♣"} and ranks {"6", "7", "8", "9", "10", "J", "Q", "K", "A"}.
-The game is played by 3 players.
-Player 1 competes against 2 AI players.
+This card game is played with 36 cards, consisting of 4 suits {"♦", "♠", "♥", "♣"} and ranks {"6", "7", "8", "9", "10", "J", "Q", "K", "A"}.<br>
+The game is can be played by 2 or 3 players.
+Player 1 competes against 1 or 2 AI players.<br>
 Below is a description of the gameboard layout, detailed rules, and game control instructions.

 ## Gameboard Layout